-- The Human Medicines Regulations 2012 require Ofcom to consider complaints that an advertisement included, or proposed to be included, in a licensed service or S4C is an impermissible advertisement for a medicinal product, unless the complaint seems to Ofcom to be frivolous or vexatious. - Ofcom has contracted out its powers of handling and resolving complaints about breaches of the BCAP Codes and the relevant provisions of Human Medicines Regulations 2012 to the Advertising Standards Authority (Broadcast) Limited (ASA(B)) under The Contracting Out (Functions Relating to Broadcast Advertising) and Specification of Relevant Functions Order 2004. - ASA(B) will work closely with and under the umbrella of the Advertising Standards Authority to provide, insofar as is practicable and desirable, a coordinated and consistent approach to advertising standards regulation across broadcast and non-broadcast media. - 12 Ofcom retains complaint investigation functions in respect of: - a) political advertising; - b) unsuitable sponsorship; - c) discrimination between advertisers; and - d) scheduling of advertisements.
+- The Medicines (Monitoring of Advertising) Regulations 1994 require Ofcom to consider complaints that any advertisement included or proposed to be included in a licensed service or S4C is an impermissible advertisement for a medicinal product, unless the complaint seems to Ofcom to be frivolous or vexatious. - Ofcom has contracted-out its powers of handling and resolving complaints about breaches of the BCAP Codes and the relevant provisions of The Control of Misleading Advertisements Regulations and Medicines (Monitoring of Advertising) Regulations to the Advertising Standards Authority (Broadcast) Limited (ASA(B)) under The Contracting Out (Functions Relating to Broadcast Advertising) and Specification of Relevant Functions Order 2004. - ASAB will work closely with and under the umbrella of the Advertising Standards Authority to provide, insofar as is practicable, a coordinated and consistent approach to advertising standards regulation across broadcast and non-broadcast media. - 14 Of com retains complaint investigation functions in respect of: - (a) political advertising; - (b) unsuitable sponsorship; - (c) discrimination between advertiser and - (d) scheduling of advertisements.